-According to a 2014 Gallup survey, 71% of Americans have at least one credit card – there are 2.6 active credit cards in circulation for every American man, woman, and child, including those who don’t use them.
-Americans who do use credit cards have an average of 3.7 active cards each.
-And that figure doesn’t account for bank-issued debit cards and prepaid debit cards, which leverage the same payment networks (such as Visa and MasterCard) as many credit cards.
+According to a 2019 report by the Consumer Financial Protection Bureau (CFPB), about 66% of American adults have at least one credit card.
+And that figure doesn’t account for bank-issued debit cards and prepaid debit cards, which leverage the same payment networks — such as Visa and Mastercard — as many credit cards.

-Though the Gallup survey actually indicates that overall credit card usage is on the decline and that committed card users are becoming more judicious, credit and debit cards aren’t going anywhere in the near future.
-In fact, payment card technology is changing in a big way thanks to mobile payment systems – also known as contactless or mobile tap-to-pay systems.
+Although the CFPB report indicates that overall credit card usage is on the decline and that committed card users are becoming more judicious, credit and debit cards aren’t going anywhere in the near future.
+In fact, payment card technology is changing in a big way thanks to mobile payment systems — also known as contactless or mobile tap-to-pay systems.

-Mobile payment systems securely store credit and debit card information, allowing smartphone-wielding consumers to securely pay for in-store purchases with those cards simply by waving (or tapping) their phones in front of special radio frequency readers.
-Older contactless payment systems, which remain in limited use, store payment information on key fobs or special cards that can communicate with these readers – though adoption of phone-based systems is rapidly rendering these arrangements obsolete.
+Mobile payment systems securely store credit and debit card information, allowing smartphone-wielding consumers to securely pay for in-store purchases with those cards simply by waving or tapping their phones in front of special radio frequency readers.
+Older contactless payment systems, which remain in limited use, store payment information on key fobs or special cards that can communicate with these readers — although adoption of phone-based systems is rapidly rendering these arrangements obsolete.

 Contactless tap-to-pay systems also facilitate online payments from mobile and desktop devices.
-The experience is similar to Amazon’s one-click, stored credit card checkout system.
-Merchants that accept contactless payments online and in-store usually display a generic contactless payment logo (which looks like a WiFi signal symbol) in store windows, at physical payment terminals, or on online checkout pages.
+The experience is similar to Amazon’s one-click checkout system using a stored credit card.
+Merchants that accept contactless payments online and in-store usually display a generic contactless payment logo — which looks like a Wi-Fi signal symbol — in store windows, at physical payment terminals, or on online checkout pages.

 How Mobile Tap-to-Pay Systems Work

-Mobile tap-to-pay systems rely on near-field communication (NFC) technology, which utilize very short-range radio signals – they’re effective up to about 20 centimeters, but only work optimally within a four-centimeter range – to rapidly transmit data during in-store payments.
-NFC technology has a wide range of uses, from contactless transit passes and security keycards (proximity cards), to “bootstrapping” devices that boost WiFi network bandwidth and power.
+Mobile tap-to-pay systems rely on near-field communication (NFC) technology, which uses extremely short-range radio signals — they’re effective up to about 20 centimeters, but only work optimally within a four-centimeter range — to rapidly transmit data during in-store payments.
+NFC technology has a wide range of uses, from contactless transit passes and security keycards (proximity cards), to “bootstrapping” devices that boost Wi-Fi network bandwidth and power.

 Although closed proprietary NFC systems aren’t uncommon in high-security applications, consumer systems are generally open, meaning they adhere to NFC Forum standards.
-Open systems permit communication between any NFC-enabled devices (including many smartphones produced since the early 2010s) using NFC Forum standards.
-Contactless payment technology wouldn’t be possible without special pieces of equipment called “NFC readers” – compact, inexpensive terminal devices that merchants use to accept secure NFC payments from customers’ phones.
+Open systems permit communication between any NFC-enabled devices — including most smartphones produced since the early 2010s — using NFC Forum standards.
+Contactless payment technology wouldn’t be possible without special pieces of equipment called “NFC readers” — compact, inexpensive terminal devices that merchants use to accept secure NFC payments from customers’ phones.

 Stored Payment and Loyalty Cards

 Mobile tap-to-pay systems aren’t bank accounts.
-They don’t hold cash balances of their own, though they’re sometimes paired with digital wallets with similar features – as is the case with Android Pay, a mobile payment system, and Google Wallet, a digital wallet that holds actual cash.
+They don’t hold cash balances of their own, although they’re sometimes paired with digital wallets with similar features.

 Instead, tap-to-pay systems securely store debit and credit cards for on-demand use.
-Once you download the payment system app (if it doesn’t come preloaded on your phone, as is sometimes the case), you can add as many cards as you like.
+Once you download the payment system app — if it doesn’t come preloaded on your phone, as is sometimes the case — you can add as many cards as you like.
 Most systems require you to take photos of the front and back of each card, plus answer questions to verify your identity.
-The first added card usually serves as the default, though it’s easy to change this.
+The first added card usually serves as the default, although it’s easy to change this.